gitlabhq/gitlabhq/doc/administration/high_availability/alpha_database.md

     ```sh
     echo -n 'CONSUL_DATABASE_PASSWORDCONSUL_USERNAME' | md5sum
     ```
-- You'll also need to supply the IP addresses or DNS records of Consul server nodes.
+- `CONSUL_SERVER_NODES`.
+The IP addresses or DNS records of the Consul server nodes.

 Few notes on the service itself: